libreops/librenet-ansible/README.md

 a playbook, you must ensure that your remote user has sudo privileges to run any command.

-If it a passwordless user you don't need to pass any flags.
+If it is a passwordless user, you don't need to pass any flags.
 If the remote user requires a password to run the sudo commands, add `--ask-sudo-pass` when calling a playbook.

-## Tags
+## Playbooks

+Inside the `playbooks/` directory, there are the various playbooks.

+### site.yml

+The main playbook that is responsible for all the roles.
 Currently we have the following supported tags:
 ```
 - diaspora